dishankgupta/ReplitPortfolio/replit.md

 This is a personal developer portfolio website built with vanilla HTML, CSS, and JavaScript.
 It features a modern, responsive design with dark/light theme toggle functionality.
 The site serves as a showcase for web development projects and skills with a clean, professional aesthetic.

+**Status**: Complete and deployed - User confirmed satisfaction with all features and design.

 ## User Preferences

 Preferred communication style: Simple, everyday language.